Skip to Content

 Plant breeding has helped farmers develop stronger and more resilient crops.
 It has helped produce crops that grow faster or grow in a wider variety of temperatures and climates.
 And perhaps most importantly to the food industry, it has developed more disease resistant plants.

 The possibilities are effectively endless.
 Just take the Orchidaceae family of plants (Orchids).
-There are over 28,000 accepted varieties of Orchid species and counting.
-The variety is truly staggering for just one family of plants.
+There are over 25,000 species of Orchid and counting.
+The varieties within these species is truly staggering for just one family of plants!

 You may be wondering whether plant breeding is the same as genetic modification.
 Well, put simply, no. Plant breeding is the natural selection of ideal plants and crops, while genetic modification involves biological modification at the cellular level.